czheo/dotfiles/README.markdown

 basic usage of screen
 ----------------------

-all commands are preceded by <c-a>
+all commands are preceded by <c-z>

 Basics:
 0~9:		switches between windows